rekalogika/rekalogika.dev/docs/rekapager/10-troubleshooting.md

 ORDER BY id ASC
 ```

-If the amount of comments for a post is large, the database might prefer to
+If the amount of comments for a post is large, the database might prefer to scan
-scan the entire index to find the comments for post 123.
-Other pages are not
+the entire index to find the comments for post 123.
+Other pages are not affected
-affected much because the pager adds an anchor where to start looking for the
+much because the pager adds an anchor that the database uses to start looking
-entries.
+for the entries.

 To show a non-first page, the pager will modify the query above to something
 like: